Tonya Cooley: The Real World: Chicago

 Tonya Cooley hails from Walla Walla, Washington.
-At the time she began filming The Real World: Chicago, she claims to have never interacted with African-Americans and gay people, and had rarely been apart from her boyfriend, Justin.
+At the time she began filming The Real World: Chicago, she claims to have never interacted with African-Americans and gay people and had rarely been apart from her boyfriend, Justin.
 She did not socialize as much as her housemates, who often alienated her because they felt that she could be judgmental and overly dramatic at times.
 She was hospitalized three times during the season because of kidney stones, and even left to go home for about a week.
-She got into arguments with roommate Theo Gantt III, including one which a glass was thrown, as well as with roommates Aneesa Ferreira and Cara Kahn.
+She got into arguments with roommate Theo Gantt III, including one in which a glass was thrown, as well as with roommates Aneesa Ferreira and Cara Kahn.
 Her constant use of the phone when talking with Justin upset her housemates.
 Her breast implants were also a subject of much conversation as she would often talk about how she was flat broke yet had implants in her breasts worth thousands of dollars.
-(However she claimed that they were a gift from a wealthy friend for her 21st birthday.)
+(She claimed that they were a gift from a wealthy friend for her 21st birthday.)